camilledtr/camilledtr/README.md

 added on `23 Jul 2023`

-last update on `Tuesday, June 10` at 18 PM 📺.
+last update on `Wednesday, June 11` at 1 AM 🌝.